alinapaz/alinapaz.github.io/_posts/2019-06-30-cookiemix.md

 So, 2 months of recuperation has meant 2 months of baking.
 The latest being [cookie mix](https://www.bettycrocker.com/products/cookiemix/chocolatechip).
 It wasn't bad.
 I probably won't make cookies from a mix again but found the process worth documenting.

-Steps to make cookies with a mix:

 Ingredients:

-- Chocolate chip cookie mix
+1. Chocolate chip cookie mix

-- 1 stick of butter
+2. 1 stick of butter

-- 1 egg
+3. 1 egg

 Steps: